hakkd/ChoreAssign/README.md

 ## User Stories

-- As a user, I want to be able to create a new chore with a name, frequency (daily, weekly, or monthly), and time commitment
+- As a user, I want to be able to create a new chore with a name, description, frequency (daily, weekly, or monthly), and time commitment
 - As a user, I want to view the existing list of chores
 - As a user, I want to be able to edit an existing chore